realazthat/corner-cases/README.md

 corner-cases
 ----

-corner-cases/cubexx and corner-cases/cubelib are two libraries for reasoning about a cube's corners, directions/faces, and edges.
+**corner-cases/cubexx** and **corner-cases/cubelib** are two libraries for reasoning about a cube's corners, directions/faces, and edges.
 It is useful for dealing with data structures based on cubes, such as octrees.

-cubexx is a C++11 header-only template library with bells and whistles.
+**corner-cases/cubexx** is a C++11 header-only template library with bells and whistles.

-cubelib is a C header-only library; it is also made to be compilable and usable in opencl.
+**corner-cases/cubelib** is a C header-only library; it is also made to be compilable and usable in opencl.